Welcome to the Public DGS Corpus Release 3!

 By clicking Types, you can view the list of all sign types occurring in the public corpus.
 Click on one of these types to see all corresponding tokens in the public corpus.
 Clicking once again on a token reference brings directly to the occurrence in the transcript.

 For all transcripts, keywords have been assigned in order to provide a rough content-related access to the data.
-By clicking Topics, you can view an index of all keywords and find the transcripts they have been assigned to.
+By clicking Keywords, you can view an index of all keywords and find the transcripts they have been assigned to.

 Data Elicitation Formats

-We used a set of 20 different tasks for the informant.
+We used a set of 20 different tasks for the informants.
 The formats ranged from story-retelling (with prompts in sign, picture, or movie) to discussions on a given topic as well as free conversations.
 With careful planning, it was possible to make the mix of formats diverting enough that most participants enjoyed the recording session despite a net length of 5 hours.

 The set contains a number of tasks previously used in other corpus projects, both on spoken and sign languages, to lay a basis for cross-linguistic research, as well as new formats.
 Not all details of the newly developed elicitation materials are available in the publications in order to keep the material suitable for future data collections.
 The materials are, however, available to other researchers upon request.